er888kh/linux-cli-community/USAGE.md

 **Enabling Custom DNS**

-To configure custom DNS Servers, use the `protonvpn configure` command, then press `4` to choose DNS Management.
+To configure custom DNS Servers, use the `e_protonvpn configure` command, then press `4` to choose DNS Management.
 Then press `2` to choose that you want to configure a custom DNS Server.
 Now enter the IP addresses of up to 3 DNS Servers you want to use and confirm with Enter.

 #### Disabling DNS Management